 Trading and praying do not go together.

-Gratitude is a form of prayer, so is compassion, being kind is praying too as is serving his creation.
+Gratitude is a form of prayer, and so is compassion, being kind is praying too, as is serving His creation.

 The easiest way to experience His grace is to be childlike, to live in the moment; watch a toddler who has just graduated out of infancy to know what I mean.